amitleuva1987/api_webshop/README.md

 -   Install dependencies using `composer install`
 -   copy .env.example and create an .env file, and place the database details in .env file
 -   Run `php artisan migrate` to create all database tables
--   Run 'php artisan import:data' command to import the given customers and products
+-   Run `php artisan import:data` command to import the given customers and products
 -   Run `php artisan serve` to start the application
 -   Application is running at http://localhost:8000